TBD54566975/developer.tbd.website/site/blog/2024-02-28-predictions-for-global-payments-and-identity.md

 * Charities - For global charitable organizations, accepting donations can mean high transaction fees and delayed access to funds.
 * Open Source Maintainers - Technologists often maintain essential software that high-earning, well-known companies use for free.
 Platforms like GitHub Sponsors and Open Collective provided ways for maintainers to receive financial recognition for their contributions.
 However, due to limitations in cross-border payments, some people in certain countries can't receive money.

-Our SDK is not directly aimed at solving these specific challenges nor is it guaranteed to do so.
+Our SDK is not directly aimed at solving these organizations' specific challenges nor is it guaranteed to do so.
 However, I hope it will create a positive ripple effect, lowering barriers for entities such as small companies, charities, and open source maintainers.

 ### 2. Cryptographic Verification to Establish Trust